ThomasJon196/quadcopter/README.md

 ## Next steps
 - Fix Receiver signal loss problem with flight controller code.
+- Make prototypeboard to place gyro in the center of geometry/mass.
 - Make condition to start mount motors dependent on two signals(joysticks) to reduce the probability of an error.
 - Check if the gyro works with the slightly shaking setup.
 - Servo.h only works with 50Hz, Need higher refresh rate for a stable drone: https://forum.arduino.cc/t/adjusting-pwm-frequency/45204